Pages

 when they hear the word ‘epilepsy’

-will curiosity ripple about what this condition is about?
+will curiosity ripple about what this condition?

 will sympathy push meaning aside?